 Liquidity

-Treasury will be responsible for maintaining adequate cash balances for the liquidity needs of the system and will advise the external managers of any anticipated need for cash withdrawals as such needs become known.
+Treasury will be responsible for maintaining adequate cash balances for the liquidity needs of the system and Investment staff will advise the external managers of any anticipated need for cash withdrawals as such needs become known.

 Performance Evaluation

-The system will evaluate performance on a net-of-fee basis.
-The total operating pool rate of return will be compared with a weighted average of returns of broad indices representing the maturity structure of the investment policy allocation.
+Investment staff will report and evaluate performance on a net-of-fee basis.
+The total operating pool rate of return will be measured against the operating pool benchmark.
+The benchmark return is calculated using a weighted average of manager-specific benchmarks, based on beginning-of the month market values.
+Monthly benchmark returns are geometrically linked to reflect overall benchmark performance for the pool.
 The indices to be used in the weighted average and the ranges within which the weights will fall are displayed in the preceding table.

 Operating Pool Income Distribution

-Individual system funds which are commingled to form the operating pool have income distributed back to the source of funds based on participation in the pool.
-In general, net investment earnings are credited to the fund source used to generate the revenue.
-Applicable external investment management, custody, bank, and internal fees (i.e., operating budget of select functions within the System Office) reduce the amount of investment income returned to a given fund.
+Operating pool income is distributed at the discretion of the Comptroller.
+Applicable external investment management, custody, bank, and internal fees (i.e., operating budget of select functions within the System Office) reduce the amount of investment income.
 University Accounting and Financial Reporting (‘UAFR’) ensures the proper recording of all investment income and related expenses and the allocation of net investment income to the appropriate fund groups.
 Net accrued investment income is allocated quarterly to campus units or entities with ownership of the funds.
 Deficit cash balances reduce the total cash balance for a given campus, fund group, or entity.
 Any campus, fund group, or entity in a total deficit position will not receive an income distribution except to the extent required by federal, state, or system regulations or policies.

 Separately Invested Funds